Personal Injury Claims

 Texas Rules of Civil Procedure – Visit the official website for the Texas Judicial Branch to learn more about their rules for civil procedure.
 Access the site to learn how a civil case is run, how value is determined in a settlement and what happens if the respondent refuses to answer.

-Insurance Lawyer for Personal Injury Claims in Montgomery County, Texas
+Texas Insurance Lawyer for Personal Injury Claims

 If you’re suffering because of another person’s recklessness or carelessness, it’s time you fight back.
 Contact LeMaster & Ahmed PLLC to receive the compensation you deserve.
 Our experienced attorneys can utilize our knowledge to build a strong case for you.
 We are skilled at drafting and filing claims, negotiating with adjusters and contesting for you in court.